irgolic/AutoPR/README.md

 ## 🌟 Features

 🌳 Living summaries of your code in nested READMEs
+📝 TODOs kept track of in issues
+⏳ Keep history of an API call's result in git
 📄 Summarize changes by adding a "summarize" label to a PR

-... more coming soon!
+🫵 Custom workflows and actions configured in YAML

 ## 🚀 Getting Started